nighthawkcoders/python-pages/_posts/2023-08-17-markdown-html_fragments.md

     ![csse]({{site.baseurl}}/images/ccr.png)
     ```
     - HTML conversion.
 The HTML conversion of the Markdown fragment produced by GitHub Pages using Jekyll.
-Thisis programmatically converted from Markdown to HTML.
+This is programmatically converted from Markdown to HTML.

     ```html
     <div class="language-markdown highlighter-rouge"><div class="highlight"><pre class="highlight"><code>